NightwindDev/Tweak-Tutorial/p2_syntax.md

 ```
 This is needed for pretty much all tweaks.

-Then we will use the FLEX tweak to find the correct class.
-How do we do this?
-Well let's see!
+Then we will use the FLEX tweak to find the correct view to hook.
+How do we get it?
+Well let's see! ***Make sure you're doing this on the HomeScreen as we are hooking the SpringBoard.***
+     - Trigger the FLEX menu (the instructions to this are likely in the tweak description.)
+     - Press the `select` button on the FLEX menu.
+     - Then press the status bar.
+     - After that, press the `views` button.
+FLEX will automatically scroll down to the selected view.
+     - Press the (i) button next to the view.
+     - This is where we will find all the properties, ivars, methods, etc. pertaining to the view.
+In this case, we want to modify the `hidden` property of the view.
+     - Find where it says `@property BOOL hidden`, press the (i) button next to it, and then flip the switch.
+Press done and you should see (or rather not see!) the hidden status bar!

+Great!
+Now how do we write this in code?

+[TO DO]

 <a href="https://github.com/NightwindDev/Tweak-Tutorial/blob/main/p1_explore_files.md">Previous Page (Exploring The Tweak Files)</a>